GCI Advisory to current and prospective students

 ELE Ireland Advisory to Prospective Students

 We have worked hard to make sure we provide a safe study environment for both students and staff.
 The health and safety of our students and staff is our utmost priority.
-Please read the following information carefully so we can protect ourselves and each other.
+Please read the following information carefully and the linked information regarding all current public health guidance from the Irish government so we can all protect ourselves and each other.

 Infection with the virus that causes COVID-19 can cause illness, ranging from mild to severe, and, in some cases, can be fatal.
 It can take anything from 2 days up to 14 days for symptoms of coronavirus to appear and can be similar to the symptoms of cold and flu.

 ● a fever (high temperature - 38 degrees Celsius or above).